 When using JAAS much of the configuration depends on which login module is used.
 However, there are a few commonalities for every case.
-Just like in the non-JAAS use-case, the first place to look is in bootstrap.xml.
-Here is an example using the PropertiesLogin JAAS login module which reads user, password, and role information from properties files much like the non-JAAS security manager implementation:
+The first place to look is in bootstrap.xml.
+Here is an example using the PropertiesLogin JAAS login module which reads user, password, and role information from properties files:

+'''

-<jaas-security login-module="PropertiesLogin"/>
+<jaas-security domain="PropertiesLogin"/>

+'''

 No matter what login module you're using, you'll need to specify it here in bootstrap.xml.
-The login-module attribute here refers to the relevant login module entry in login.config.
+The domain attribute here refers to the relevant login module entry in login.config.
 For example: